Is Silicone Rubber a Conductor or Insulation for Electricity?

 Silicone rubber is a versatile material known for its flexibility, durability, and resistance to extreme temperatures.
 It is widely used across various industries, from automotive to pharmaceuticals, as part of silicone seal products.
-In electrical applications, silicone sponge rubber plays a crucial role as an effective electrical insulator, preventing the flow of electricity and ensuring safety in electrical systems.
+In electrical applications, silicone sponge rubber serves as an effective electrical insulator, preventing the flow of electricity and ensuring safety in electrical systems.

 As silicone rubber extrusion manufacturers, we understand the importance of this material in preventing electrical hazards.
 Its resistance to environmental factors like moisture, dust, and high heat makes it ideal for applications where performance and reliability are critical.